joshjchayes/TransitFit/README.md

 <a name="detrending"></a>
 ## Detrending
 Detrending of light curves in TransitFit occurs in three different modes - `'nth order'`, `'custom'`, and `'off'`.
-Since observations being simultaneously fitted may require different treatments, the `detrending_list` kwarg in `run_retrieval()` allows this to be specified.
-Each
+Since observations being simultaneously fitted may require different treatments, the `detrending_list` kwarg in `run_retrieval()` allows this to be specified. `detrending_list` is an Nx2 iterable, where each entry is a pair of `[mode, info]`.
+The syntax for these is as follows

-TransitFit offers nth-order detrending which is fitted simultaneously with other parameters.
-Since different observations may require different treatment,

-The detrending order can be set in the kwargs of `run_retrieval()`.
+- `nth order` mode: `['nth order', X]`,  where X is the order of the detrending polynomial.

+- `custom` mode: `['custom', f]`, where `f` is the custom detrending function.
+This can take any form but the first argument must be an array of times.

+- `off`: `['off', ]` - anything in the second entry will be ignored.

+To use different methods, use the detrending index specified in the data paths file to refer to the entry in `detrending_list`.

 <a name="lots_of_curves"></a>
 ## Fitting large numbers of light curves

 <a name="citing"></a>